dylanaraps/neofetch/README.md

     Screenshot:
     --scrot /path/to/img        Take a screenshot, if path is left empty the screen- shot function will use \$scrot_dir and \$scrot_name.
+    --upload | -su /pth/t/img   Same as --scrot but uploads the scrot to a website.
-    --scrot_cmd cmd             Screenshot program to launch
+    --image_host                Website to upload scrots to.
+Takes: imgur, teknik --scrot_cmd cmd             Screenshot program to launch

     Other: